Project 2: CS61Classify

 Make sure that you followed the local computer setup directions in Exercise 4 of Lab 0.

-mount local proj2.
+mount local vmfs.
 In your browser, you may see a prompt saying

 Key has been shown in the Venus mount server!
 Please copy and paste it into here.
-You should be able to see a key (string of letters and numbers) in the most recent line of your local terminal output; just copy and paste it into the dialog.
+You should be able to see a key (string of letters and numbers) in the most recent line of your local terminal output; copy and paste the key into the dialog.

 Now the project files from your local computer are loaded into the Venus web interface.
-You can open the Files tab or run
+In Venus, you can open the Files tab or run

-ls proj2in the Venus terminal to see all your files in your browser.
+ls vmfsin the Venus terminal to see all your files in your browser.

 If you can see your files in Venus, you can skip the rest of this section.
 If the above steps didn't work, you can follow the guide below to manually upload files.